-25. Although the State party indicates 57 that new jurisdictional bodies specialized in violence and family law have been established and that there have been several gender-based violence training initiatives, the Committee notes with concern an increase in femicide, including of girls, from 2020 to 2021 and regrets the failure to repeal article 9 of the Comprehensive Act on Combating Violence against Women and Amendments to Act No. 641 containing the Criminal Code (No. 779) of 2012, which defines femicide as the killing of a woman in the context of a relationship.
-It also regrets the introduction of mediation between the victim and the aggressor, which heightens the risk of impunity while exposing the victims to revictimization and reprisals.58 In addition, the Committee takes note of the information provided by the State party according to which 62 per cent of the 69,605 criminal cases for violence against women registered during the period 2014-2018 were resolved, with 65 convictions on charges of femicide having been handed down during the same
+25. Although the State party indicates 59 that new jurisdictional bodies specialized in violence and family law have been established and that there have been several gender-based violence training initiatives, the Committee notes with concern an increase in the number of victims, including girls, of femicide from 2020 to 2021 and regrets the failure to repeal article 9 of the Comprehensive Act on Combating Violence against Women and Amendments to Act No. 641 containing the Criminal Code (No. 779) of 2012, which defines femicide as the killing of a woman in the context of a relationship.
+It also regrets the introduction of mediation between the victim and the assailant, which heightens the risk of impunity while exposing the victims to revictimization and reprisals.60 In addition, the Committee takes note of the information provided by the State party according to which 62 per cent of the 69,605 criminal cases for violence against women registered during the period 2014-2018 were resolved, with 65 convictions on charges of femicide having been handed down during the

-55 See communication NIC 3/2020.
+57 See communication NIC 3/2020.

-56 A/HRC/48/55, p.
+58 A/HRC/48/55, p.
 7.

-57 CAT/C/NIC/2, paras.
-9-10, 16-20, 25-28, 84-110 and 119.
+59 CAT/C/NIC/2, paras.
+9, 10, 16-20, 25-28, 84-110 and 119.

-58 A/HRC/46/21, paras.
+60 A/HRC/46/21, paras.
 3-36, A/HRC/49/23, paras.
-37-38, A/HRC/WG.6/33/NIC/3, paras.
-75-76, and A/HRC/WG.6/33/NIC/2, para.
+37 and 38, A/HRC/WG.6/33/NIC/3, paras.
+75 and 76, and A/HRC/WG.6/33/NIC/2, para.
 71.

-period,59 although it is concerned about the lack of complete information on the outcome of these criminal cases, with up-to-date disaggregated statistical data on gender-based violence in all its forms, and on the resolution of these cases, including prosecutions, sentences and convictions of the perpetrators and victim compensation awards (arts.
+same period,61 although it is concerned about the lack of complete information on the outcome of these criminal cases, with up-to-date disaggregated statistical data on gender-based violence in all its forms, and on the resolution of these cases, including prosecutions, sentences and convictions of the perpetrators and victim compensation awards (arts.
 2, 14 and 16).